 In 2014 the company took a minority stake in a joint venture which will offer CIGNA's products and services in India.
 In the US, it introduced a partnership with Cornerstone Health Care to provide improved services in North Carolina.
 Other new agreements signed that year include collaborations with Regional HealthPlus, Skylands Medical Group, and The Austin Diagnostic Clinic.

 CIGNA has maintained a healthy balance between growth and cost-control efforts in recent years, leading to steady increases in revenues.
-In 2014 revenues rose 8% to $34.9 billion due to growth across all segments.
-Global health care revenue increased by 8% as the company raised commercial rates in response to federal health care reform.
+In 2015 revenues rose 8% to $37.8 billion due to growth across all segments.
+Global health care revenue increased by 10% due to a more government customers, as well as higher specialty business sales and higher commercial premiums in the US.
 Fees and other revenues also increased that year.
 The global supplemental benefits segment grew on new sales, particularly in South Korea and the US, and particularly of higher premium products.
-Group disability and life also saw increased sales and strong customer retention.
+Group disability and life also saw increased sales.

 While it continues to pursue new corporate accounts, CIGNA is trying to grow its domestic health care segment by offering new and innovative products for individuals.
 For instance, the company is launching trendy consumer-directed programs such as low-deductable plans with health savings accounts (CIGNA Choice Fund), incentive programs, health risk assessments, and online tools (such as Choicelinx and HealthEview) for comparing coverage options and making sound health care decisions.
 CIGNA also collaborates with health care providers and regional health plans to lower medical costs and improve access to quality care.